I am now accepting tech editing clients for both knit and crochet patterns!

 I love details and actually enjoy carefully working through your designs to ensure they match your style sheets.
 I want to assist you in producing a quality product and so I will work diligently on giving you helpful, friendly feedback.

 As for my specific qualifications, I have completed the Joeli Creates Tech Editing 101 course as well as the A Masterclass on Grading.
 I consider myself a math and grammar nerd.
 I love Microsoft Excel.
 I have a BS in Computer Science with a minor in Mathematics.
 I have worked for over 20 years in the Information Systems industry as a developer, tester and project manager and have learned to handle everything from low-level specifics to overall project design.
 I have the technical skills required for this detail-oriented task along with the organizational skills to complete the job in a timely manner.

 "Carmen’s editing style is very friendly, which I love.
 Her notes were thorough and she is very easy to communicate with.
 She checked all aspects of my pattern and made some very helpful suggestions.
 I would happily use Carmen again to tech edit future patterns and would happily recommend her to others."- Su

 What are your rates?

-Rates: $36 USD/hour with a half-hour minimum charge.
+Rates: $40 USD/hour with a 20-minute minimum charge.
 Time is billed rounded to the nearest minute.
-Rush jobs (within 48 hours) are billed at $48 USD per hour with an hour (60 min) minimum charge.
+Rush jobs (less than 24 hours notice) are billed at $50 USD per hour with an hour (60 min) minimum charge.

 I also offer Bulk time.
 See the Pre-Payment page for more information and for pre-payment options.
 If you would prefer to work with a flat rate, contact me below and we can discuss the options.

 At this time, I only accept payments through Paypal.